 STEM - Science, Technology, Engineering and Mathematics

-Science, technology, engineering and mathematics (STEM) education puts an emphasis on preparing future generations to be successful in their careers.
-STEM is important because it pervades every part of our lives.
+Science, technology, engineering, art and mathematics (STEM) education puts an emphasis on preparing future generations to be successful in their careers.
+STEAM is important because it pervades every part of our lives.
 Science is everywhere in the world around us.
 Technology is continuously expanding into every aspect of our lives.
 Engineering is the basic designs of roads and bridges, but also tackles the challenges of changing global weather and environmentally-friendly changes to our home.
 Mathematics is in every occupation, every activity we do in our lives.

 The National Curriculum framework and attainment targets of all subjects are delivered via a range of qualifications.

 Science can be accessed via the WJEC Entry Level Certificate or the Pearson BTEC Principles of Applied Science qualifications.